 Submissions for Volume 68 will be accepted starting February 2020

-Discourse publishes shorter articles, response pieces to articles previously published in the UCLA Law Review and Discourse, book reviews and interdisciplinary and empirical studies.
+Discourse publishes shorter articles, response pieces to articles previously published in the UCLA Law Review and Discourse, book reviews, interdisciplinary work, and empirical studies.
 Submissions to Discourse are considered on a rolling basis and, if accepted, have an expedited production schedule.
 Like our print journal, Discourse articles are published on Westlaw, Lexis, and in other legal databases.

 How to Submit

 Send the manuscript and your CV to firstname.lastname@example.org.
-We will review submissions that are between 3,000 and 10,000 words.
+Ideal submissions are between 3,000 and 5,000 words, though shorter works will be considered, particularly if they are in non-traditional formats; submissions over 10,000 words will not be reviewed.
 Please follow these guidelines in your manuscript:

 - The thesis or mission of the work should be stated clearly, briefly, and promptly.

-- Footnotes must follow the Bluebook citation format.
+- Footnotes preferably follow the Bluebook citation format.

 - Citations to sources available online should include clickable URLs.